shafiquetuhin01/manufacturer-website/README.md

 * I am always ready to any irrelevant mistakes.
 I will recover it as soon as possible.
 * After all you will get a fresh and cool satisfaction.

-Here is the my live website link, you can find out:[Create React App](https://bd-tools-f9fa7.web.app/)
+Here is the my live website link, you can find out:[BD TOOLS](https://bd-tools-f9fa7.web.app/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project done with telwind and daisy ui [BD TOOLS](https://bd-tools-f9fa7.web.app/).

 ## Available Scripts